National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 The Book of OHDSI [states](https://ohdsi.github.io/TheBookOfOhdsi/StandardizedVocabularies.html):

-> The OMOP Standardized Vocabularies, often referred to simply as “the Vocabulary”, are a foundational part of the OHDSI research network, and an integral part of the CDM.
+> The OMOP Standardized Vocabularies, often referred to simply as "the Vocabulary", are a foundational part of the OHDSI research network, and an integral part of the CDM.
 > They allow standardization of methods, definitions and results by defining the content of the data, paving the way for true remote (behind the firewall) network research and analytics.
 > Usually, finding and interpreting the content of observational healthcare data, whether it is structured data using coding schemes or laid down in free text, is passed all the way through to the researcher, who is faced with a myriad of different ways to describe clinical events.
 > OHDSI requires harmonization not only to a standardized format, but also to a rigorous standard content.